-Our aim, as editors of Sexualization, Media, & Society (SMS), a peer-reviewed, open-access interdisciplinary journal published by Sage, is to establish this journal as a premier resource for diverse scholars and activists interested in critically examining the phenomenon of sexualized media as it affects individuals, relationships, communities, and societies.
+Sexualization, Media, & Society (SMS), is a peer-reviewed, open-access interdisciplinary journal published by SAGE Open.
+It was established as a premier resource for diverse scholars and activists interested in critically examining the phenomenon of sexualized media as it affects individuals, relationships, communities, and societies.

 The core disciplines Sexualization, Media, & Society targets include sociology, psychology, women’s studies, media studies, social work, political science, gender/sexuality studies, and humanities.
 We also envision contributions from people in health professions (community health promotion, public health, nursing, medicine, and psychiatry), economics (behavioral economics, political economics) and the creative arts.

 Rigorous peer review is conducted on all submissions.
 Accepted pieces will be made available immediately after copy edit review through an open access rolling publication process.